PetSmart: Rename and rebranding 2005–2013

 In 2005, PETsMART rebranded itself PetSmart and embraced a new concept and image which focused on "pet parents" and the trend of humanizing pets.
 It introduced a major television ad campaign appealing to pet owners who treated their pets as children or considered them family members.
-The rebranding emphasized the company's focus on being a petcare company which provided services as well as numerous specialty products rather than simply being a big-box discount mart.
+The rebranding repositioned the company as a petcare specialist, offering services and specialty products rather than just a big-box discount mart.
 A new store format, including revamped signage and displays, easier navigation, and in-store pet training centers, accompanied the change in focus.
 PetSmart tightened its focus further in 2007 by exiting its equine business.

 By 2008 PetSmart had 1000 stores in the U.S. and Canada.

 By the mid to late 2000s PetSmart was beginning to experience significant competition from Amazon, Walmart, and Target; Walmart had entered heavily into the pet supplies market and was also beginning to offer services such as grooming.
 The company's direct competitor is Petco, a nationwide big-box pet supplies retailer that was sold to private equity owners in 2006.

 In June 2009, Bob Moran, President and Chief Operating Officer of PetSmart, became CEO, succeeding Francis, who became executive chairman of the board until 2012.
 Moran's vision was to slow the opening of new stores, and to focus instead on improving store productivity by pursuing the company's differentiation strategy, and on reaching its target market and improving its customer focus, especially regarding the humanization of animals.

 In 2010 PetSmart began to launch a series of exclusive products based on partnerships with high-profile entities like GNC and Martha Stewart, leading to the GNC Pets and Martha Stewart Pets lines.
 These were followed by other exclusive product partnerships, including with Bret Michaels, Toys "R" Us, Marvel Comics, and Tommy Bahama and in 2017 with Ellen DeGeneres.

 In a planned management succession, after four years at the helm of the company, Moran retired as CEO in June 2013 and was replaced by then President and COO David K. Lenhardt.